burncycl/ansible-blinkstick-audio-led-visualizer/README.md

 ##### Localisation options

+Be sure to set this up before configuring the Wifi.

 In my case, I'm in the United State.
 Raspberry Pi defaults to U.K. locale.
-Obviously, tailor to your region locate.
+Obviously, tailor to your region locale.

 * Localisation options ->
 - Change Locale ->  en_US.UTF-8 UTF-8 -> en_US.UTF-8